-Although the European settlers lived in relative harmony with the local Wampanoag and Narragansett tribes, not all Native Americans gave up their lands willingly.
+Although the European settlers lived in relative harmony with the local Wampanoag and Narragansett tribes, not all Native Americans were willing to give up their lands quietly.
 Resistance to the Europeans and disputes over land throughout what is now southern New England led eventually to the bloody conflict known as King Philip's War, 1675-76, which resulted in the near annihilation of the native tribes.

 The Triangle Trade made Newport one of the wealthiest seaports on the East Coast until the American Revolution, when the British occupied Newport for three years and wreaked havoc on the town.
 Seagoing commerce came to an abrupt halt.